Detailed guides to painful problems, treatments & moresitemap

 1. The label "Amplified Pain Syndrome" refers mainly to a controversial diagnosis of psychosomatic pain in children.
 In this article, I’ve used "amplification" in a more general sense, and one that isn't widely used in the scientific literature.
 The concept is common, but it has no widely accepted formal term that I know of.

-2. My favourite personal anecdote about this is the time I consulted a neurologist because I was having "thunderclap headaches."
-I had just read a scientific paper about well *over one hundred* distinct pathological types of thunderclap headaches.
-But because I didn't have a brain bleed, my neurologist declared authoritatively that I was fine, that there were only a couple of other causes of thunderclap headache and they weren't dangerous.
-He was egregiously wrong … and I don’t actually think he was a bad doctor.
+2. My favourite personal anecdote about this is the time I consulted a neurologist because I was having “thunderclap headaches.”
+I had just read a scientific paper about well over one hundred distinct pathological types of thunderclap headaches.
+But because I didn’t have a brain bleed — just the most common serious cause — my neurologist declared authoritatively that I was fine, and that there were only a couple of other causes of thunderclap headache, and that they weren’t dangerous.
+He was egregiously wrong about that … and I don’t even think he was a bad doctor!
+He was an otherwise good doctor who just didn’t know much about thunderclap headaches.

 This is the 1955 paper that launched the Legend of Placebo.
 Dr. Henry Beecher reported that 35% of 1000 patients were “satisfactorily” treated with a placebo alone.
 His conclusion catapulted placebo to lasting fame… and wasn't really questioned for a long time.